 The undergraduate residency requirement refers to the number of courses and credits students must take at JWU, whether they are transfer students or JWU students acquiring an additional degree.
-The residency requirement for all students at Johnson & Wales University pursuing an associate degree is a minimum of 31.5 quarter credit hours, half of which must be within the major field.
-For students pursuing a bachelor's degree, the minimum is 45 quarter credit hours, half of which must be within the major field.
-Diploma/certificate candidates will be allowed to transfer a maximum of 9.0 quarter credits (including JWU courses) towards diploma/certificate program requirements.
+The residency requirement for students at Johnson & Wales University pursuing a bachelor's degree is a minimum of 45 quarter credit hours, half of which must be within the major field.
 Upon review, certain related professional studies courses and program electives may be considered when determining residency.
 Standardized testing credits are not considered when determining residency requirements.